MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 ##Persistence

-Persistence is the ability of an object to survive the lifetime of the OS process in which it resides.
+In this context, persistence is the ability to save data so that when you close an app and reopen it, the data is still there.

 **How to achieve persistence**

-- Should be transparent to application developer
 - Upon activation, load object state from persistent storage
-- Storing object state on persistent storage before de-activation
+- Before deactivation, store object state to persistent storage

 Hold up...
 This sounds like it could be painful...

-Thankfully this is an age old problem with many differnent solutions, Apple offers you [Core Data](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdTechnologyOverview.html) as a complete framework for object graph management.
+Thankfully this is an age old problem with many different solutions, Apple offers you [Core Data](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdTechnologyOverview.html) as a complete framework for object graph management.
-It can be a great solution however it is also a lot of work :)
+It can be a great solution, however it is also a lot of work :)

 Let's look at a lightweight alternative called Realm.